 We are honored to partner with you in your care.
-As a patient at Yuma Regional Medical Center, you have many rights, including the right to:
+As a patient at Yuma Regional Medical Center, you have many rights.

 - Considerate and respectful care.